Skip to content

 Pro Tip: Never unplug while hot — allow cool-down to complete to prevent element damage and fire risk.

-Not suitable for use on non-thermoplastic materials such as metal, timber, or composites — designed strictly for thermoplastic welding and forming.
+• Not for: Non-thermoplastic materials such as metal, timber, or composites.
+This tool is designed strictly for thermoplastic welding and forming.

-Must not be used in explosive or flammable environments — the heating element can ignite vapours or dust in confined spaces.
+• Not for: Use in explosive or flammable environments.
+The heating element can ignite vapours or dust in confined spaces.

-Operates on 230 V, 10A circuits — do not connect to under-rated extension cords or outlets.
-May trip RCDs if circuit is overloaded.
+• Circuit requirements: Operates on 230 V, 10A circuits.
+Do not connect to under-rated extension cords or outlets.
+May trip RCDs if the circuit is overloaded.

-Wear heat-resistant gloves when handling nozzles or hot substrates.
-Safety glasses or goggles are recommended during overhead or vertical welding.
+Wear heat-resistant gloves when handling nozzles or hot materials.
+Safety glasses or goggles are recommended during overhead or vertical work.
 Avoid loose clothing near airflow vents.

 Ensure adequate airflow in enclosed or poorly ventilated areas.
 When welding PVC, always ventilate to prevent exposure to harmful off-gassing at high temperatures.

-For contact burns, rinse with cool water.
-Do not apply ointment to severe burns — cover with a sterile cloth and seek urgent care.
+• Skin: For contact burns, rinse with cool water.
+Do not apply ointment to severe burns—cover with a sterile cloth and seek urgent care.

 PVC (Polyvinyl Chloride)